Why do we care about prevention?

 Posted by Wellbeing People on 9 January, 2019

 The NHS published its long term plan this week, which outlined how the NHS plans to change over the next 10 years.

-The NHS plan highlighted that 617,000 admissions to hospital have obesity as a primary or secondary diagnosis and with the intrinsic link between obesity and type 2 diabetes, strokes, heart attacks and other cardiovascular problems trying to reduce these admissions makes perfect sense.
-If you add the sizable effects of smoking, excess alcohol and other lifestyle choices, it is clear that there is a huge amount of potential in engaging with peoples lifestyles before they have a problem.
+The NHS plan highlighted that 617,000 admissions to hospitals have obesity as a primary or secondary diagnosis and with the intrinsic link between obesity and type 2 diabetes, strokes, heart attacks, and other cardiovascular problems trying to reduce these admissions makes perfect sense.
+If you add the sizable effects of smoking, excess alcohol, and other lifestyle choices, it is clear that there is a huge amount of potential in engaging with people’s lifestyles before they have a problem.

-Engaged Prevention® is the cornerstone of our philosophy, as we encourage individuals to take control of their own basic health readings with our Interactive Kiosk and give them opportunities to improve their health and wellbeing through our workshops, activities, literature and referral pathways.
-A single use our Interactive Health Kiosk or a quick onsite cholesterol and glucose test, can give the individual the information and the motivation for them to intervene before they become another statistic.
+Engaged Prevention is the cornerstone of our philosophy, as we encourage individuals to take control of their own basic health readings with our Interactive Kiosk and give them opportunities to improve their health and wellbeing through our workshops, activities, literature and referral pathways.
+A single-use on our Interactive Health Kiosk can give the individual the information and the motivation for them to intervene before they become another statistic.